ArturoMonroy/AM-RSA/README.md

 ` Then I make amtUtils.RSA.Wrapper using Framework 4.0 to load dinamycally amUtils.RSA.dll (needs cryto.dll) and then expose those methods using UnmanagedExports like C++`

 ## Recursos/ Sources
-### Para lograr todo lo anterior use/modifique los siguiente / To get all these I use/modify next
+### Para lograr todo lo anterior use/modifique / To make this posible I use/modify

 [UnmanagedExports](https://www.nuget.org/packages/UnmanagedExports).
 [stulzq](https://github.com/stulzq/RSAUtil)